FormidableLabs/resize-observer-experiments/README.md

 This kind of hard binary switching became pretty common place for sites that didn't want to (or that couldn't afford to) build and publish dedicated native mobile applications.
 In fact, this approach is still actually preferred by quite a few companies, perhaps most notably facebook dot com.

-Everyone was quite content with this fix for a while and the mobile web slowly became a little more tolerable.
+Everyone was quite content with this solution for a while and the mobile web slowly became a little more tolerable.
 Sure, companies now had to maintain two codebases – one for mobile and one for desktop, which cost more, but not nearly as much as maintaining a native app; at least both interfaces could be written in the same languages HTML/CSS/JS and served up by the same stack.

 Then the iPad happened and chaos once again ensued.